You Can (Marijuana Can’t) (Washington DOH).

 MedLine Plus: Marijuana information (National Library of Medicine)

-From the National Library of Medicine, overviews on what marijuana is and how it works, pictures and photos, and more.
-A great resource if you’re writing a school paper about health-related aspects of marijuana.
+From the National Library of Medicine, overviews on what cannabis is and how it works, pictures and photos, and more.
+A great resource if you’re writing a school paper about health-related aspects of cannabis.

 Need help right now?